ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### API changes

 - `listoffers` now returns more details about each offer.
 - `parseoffer` is added to display offer fields in a human-readable format.
+- `forceclose` has a new optional parameter `maxClosingFeerateSatByte`: see the `max-closing-feerate` configuration section below for more details.

 ### Configuration changes